google/wuffs/doc/note/coroutines.md

 Unlike coroutines in other programming languages, Wuffs coroutines cannot return other values in addition to that status, and statuses don't carry additional fields.
-Wuffs coroutines cannot be used as generators.
-The built-in I/O types (`base.io_reader` and `base.io_writer`) are exceptions to this rule.
+Wuffs coroutines cannot be used as generators directly, although they can produce to and consume from buffers as side effects.
+The built-in I/O types (`base.io_reader` and `base.io_writer`) have coroutine methods that are exceptions to this "no additional return value" rule, and are special-cased by the Wuffs compiler.

+Another difference with other programming languages is that Wuffs coroutines' arguments can change across a suspension and resumption.
+The mechanism for resuming a coroutine, for C code that calls into Wuffs-transpiled-to-C, is to simply call the C function again, with the same `self` receiver (the first argument), but with potentially different other arguments.

-As of Wuffs version 0.2 (December 2019), the language and standard library uses only two suspension status values, both [I/O](/doc/note/io-input-output.md)
+As of Wuffs version 0.2 (December 2019), the language and standard library use only two suspension status values, both [I/O](/doc/note/io-input-output.md)
-related: `"$short read"` and `"$short write"` are used when a source buffer is full (and needs re-filling) or a destination buffer is full (and needs flushing).
-These I/O related suspensions are how [compression decoders](/doc/std/compression-decoders.md) are able to decompress from arbitrarily long inputs to arbitrarily long outputs with fixed sized buffers.
+related: `"$short read"` and `"$short write"` are used when a source buffer is empty (and needs re-filling) or a destination buffer is full (and needs flushing).
+These I/O related suspensions, together with the I/O buffer arguments' contents and read/write indexes changing, are how [compression decoders](/doc/std/compression-decoders.md) are able to decompress from arbitrarily long inputs to arbitrarily long outputs with fixed sized buffers.